AIMLab-UBC/SC-CNN/README.md

 In this code, we try to implement the [Locality Sensitive Deep Learning for Detection and Classification of Nuclei in Routine Colon Cancer Histology Images](https://ieeexplore.ieee.org/document/7399414).

-For this phase, the first part `SC-CNN` is implemented.
+Note: We are updating the codes.
+It is not complete, and for this phase, the first part `SC-CNN` is implemented.

 ### Dataset